 Operating capital explains the valuation shapes

 To establish the cause of the various behaviors of intrinsic curves, the NOA vs operating liabilities shows the degree to which the operating capital is being utilized relative to operating obligations.
-The NVDA NOA trend becomes steep after 2020, and the trend in operating liabilities is also steeper, whereas the TSLA operating liabilities trend is also increasing steadily along with the NOA, which shows that TSLA has a larger operating-capital structure.
-This is significant because the high growth can create value only when incremental investment gets high returns, which is argued differently in the respective filings and strategy communication of each company (NVIDIA Corporation, n.d.).
+The NVDA NOA trend steepens after 2020, and the operating liabilities trend is similarly steep, whereas TSLA’s operating liabilities trend increases steadily alongside NOA, indicating a larger operating-capital structure.
+This is significant because high growth can create value only when incremental investment yields high returns, as argued differently in the respective filings and strategy communications of each company (NVIDIA Corporation, n.d.).

 Figure 4.
 NVDA — NOA vs Operating Liabilities.